-The goal of this CCAA/CCA is to encourage participation in voluntary conservation on energy and transportation lands that results in a net benefit to monarchs.
+The goal of this Agreement is to encourage participation in voluntary conservation on energy and transportation lands that results in a net benefit to monarchs.

 With this goal in mind, the conservation potential of the Agreement anticipates the enrollment of up to 26 million acres of energy and transportation lands, which could contribute over 300 million stems of milkweed, and 2.3 million acres of monarch foraging habitat, over the coming decades.
 However, this potential is based on broad estimates of potential involvement in the Agreement.
 Actual on-the-ground contributions will be determined by the enrolled lands and adopted acres targets included in Partner applications.